 Keep your partner in mind

-Has your S.O. ever purchased you a scent for an anniversary or birthday?
+Has your S.O. ever purchased you a perfume for an anniversary or birthday?
 Well, there’s a good chance that they’re a fan of it.
-While you should be head over heels for your scent, it couldn’t hurt for your partner to love it, too.
+While you should be head over heels for your wedding scent, it couldn’t hurt for your partner to love it, too.
 Note: if they cringe when you wear a particular fragrance, you may want to skip wearing it on your big day!

 Choose the right fragrance strength

 Now, as you walk the aisles of Sephora you’ll be met with plenty of options.
-While your first priority should be finding a scent that you love, you should also know the strength of that scent.
+While your first priority should be finding a perfume that you love, you should also know the strength of that scent.
 Pay attention to whether you’re picking up an eau de toilette or an eau de parfum, they may seem the same at first sniff, but trust us, they’re different.
 The former will wear off more quickly than the latter, as it has a lower concentration of fragrance oils than a parfum.
 If you go this route, you should plan on carrying a clutch so that you can re-apply throughout the evening.
 A parfum, on the other hand, may be able to last you from the beginning of your ceremony right through to the end of your after party.